JonathanHalpern/jonathan-halpern/src/pages/projects/hsbc.md

   - ESlint
   - Jest
 ---
+Worked on a variety of Agile projects and had contract renewed several times.
+Initial projects were in Angular 1.
+Helped lead a technology switch to React.

+MyDeal Admin:

+Used React Redux to build the front end for an admin site to manage deals

-Built React app used to track client deals.
-Worked closely with back end team to instruct them on best ways to set up their APIs.
+Worked closely with back end team to instruct them on best ways to set up their APIs

-Developed LinkedIn style tool using React, was also designated Scrum Master and managed Jira.
-Created mini game to promote product.
+Was highly praised by senior management for the speed and quality of the work

+Meet the Experts:

+Pioneered a move to React away from Angular

+Used React Redux to build a LinkedIn style tool

+Ran demos to demonstrate progress to senior management

-Used advanced React Redux techniques such as Higher Order Components, Selectors, Normalised State, Flow and Styled Components to create template for new projects.
+Used advanced React Redux techniques such as Higher Order Components, Selectors, Normalised State, Flow and Styled Components

-Developed hybrid app used by HSBC to sell additional products and services to their clients.
-Built interactive visual data displays using D3 and Angular that demonstrated the benefits of using HSBC’s programmes.
-Managed offshore development team, conducted code reviews and fostered best practise.
+Wrote algorithm to determine which search results to display

+Provided additional support to team as Scrum Master

+Additionally, built a promotional mini games using Pixi in just three weeks, including multiple designed levels, particle effects, collision detection

+Working Capital Analytics:

+Angular/Ionic hybrid analytics and sales App

+Used D3 to make data interactive charts and visualisations

+Performed Business Analysis to improve the product

+Worked with global team, managing junior members in India

+Ran weekly Dev meetings to share best practice and discuss issues